 Keep the water in the vase very clean, and trim the stems every few days.
 Add a drop of bleach.

 Cold temps can slow their maturity and blooming.
 Excessive rain can stunt their growth.
-Climate factors affect their height.
-Sunflowers like it hot!!
-So do Zinnias!
+Daylength & climate factors affect their height.
+Seed availability affects which sunflowers we grow.